-Appcast shares personal information as necessary for certain “business purposes,” as defined by the CCPA (Cal.
-Civ.
-Code 1798.140(d)).
-This includes sharing identifiers, commercial information and internet or other electronic network activity with providers of customer relationship management, consulting, and email.
+Within the preceding 12 months, Appcast has disclosed personal information as necessary for certain “business purposes,” as defined by the CCPA.
+This includes identifiers, commercial information, and internet or other electronic network activity with our vendors, partners and service providers.

-If you would like to exercise your right to request disclosure, please submit a written request via our webform.
-Our Data Privacy Officer will review your request and respond to you as soon as possible.
+If you would like to exercise your rights, please submit a written request via our webform or contact us at +1-800-570-5430, extension 4.
+Our Privacy Team will review your request and respond to you as soon as possible.